apomps/ciscoSdWan/README.md

 ## Example Output - ssh directly to vEdge
 In this output, is an example if needed to collect the same information, however ssh to vEdge directly.
 ![sdwan-putty-output-1003](https://user-images.githubusercontent.com/68168232/156904050-cc169c9e-5a03-48e0-ada7-62a818d040fe.PNG)

+# About me!
+I am a Network Engineer and very excited in finding new created ways to automate... anything!

+Hope this code help you in some way!

+You can find me on [LinkedIn](linkedin.com/in/arthur-pompeu-3459bb23)